SHarrison00/othello/README.md

 ## Repository Contents

-- Briefly discuss some of the repository contents.
+Here's a quick overview of what you'll find in this repository:

-    - For example the `src` folder.
+- **Source Code:** The `src` folder is where you'll find the core code for implementing the Othello game logic and AI decision-making processes.

-    - For example running `python -m tests.test`
+- **Testing:** In the `tests` folder, you'll find comprehensive tests to ensure everything works smoothly.
+To run tests, use the command `python -m tests.test` from the root directory.

-    - For example the `src/experiments` folder.
+- **AI Experimentation:** Explore AI functionality in the `src/experiments` folder, including Minimax algorithm move-time analysis and heuristic insights for Othello.